src-d/sourced-ce/README.md

 For example you may have initially started **source{d} CE** with the repositories in `~/repos`, with the command:
 ```
-sourced install ~/repos
+sourced init ~/repos
 ```

 After a while you may want to analyze the data on another set of repositories.
-You can run `install` again with a different path:
+You can run `init` again with a different path:
 ```
-sourced install ~/go/src/github.com/src-d
+sourced init ~/go/src/github.com/src-d
 ```

 This command will stop any of the currently running containers, create an isolated environment for the new repositories path, and create a new, clean deployment.